Ga naar Nederlandstalige versie

 WORTH A VISIT?

 Global Village is unlike anything I’ve ever seen.
 It’s not a world’s fair, it’s not an amusement park and it’s not a night market.
 However, it combines elements of all these things and the result is very enjoyable.
 Be sure to come here with the right expectations: Global Village is not on Disney level, so this isn’t the Arabian alternative for EPCOT.
 Fortunately, the admission fee isn’t on Disney level either.
-Adults pay just 15 dirhams (less than €3.50) to get in.
+Adults pay just 25 or 30 dirhams, depending on the day of your visit.
 Value for money, if you ask me!
 By the way… if you’re planning an extensive coaster tour through the United Arab Emirates, an evening at Global Village can easily be combined with an afternoon at IMG Worlds of Adventure.
 Dubai’s largest indoor theme park is located just around the corner.

 Did you get the chance to visit this unique park yet?
 Should the park invest in more permanent theme park rides?
 And what would be your favourite pavilion?
 Share your thoughts in the comments section at the bottom of this page.